Treaty of La Jaunaye: Negotiations

 These contacts led to a meeting at Saint-Sébastien, near Nantes, a commune held by the insurgents.
 Led by Canclaux and Charette, negotiations lasted from 12–17 February.
 The final agreement granted a number of concession to the rebels - an amnesty, a guarantee of religious freedom, and exemption from military service while retaining the right to keep their arms.
 All their goods were restored to them, and they were compensated for anything sold or burned, as well as reimbursed for their assignats.
 These undertakings applied even to individuals listed as émigrés.
 The Republican armies also agreed to withdraw from the rebel-held areas.

 On behalf of the French Republic, the treaty was signed by Ruelle, Delaunay, Pomme, Brue, Lofficial, Chaillon, Bollet, Jary, Menuau, Dornier and Morrisson.
 On behalf of the Catholic Royalists it was signed by Charette, Fleuriot, Couëtus, Cormatin, de Bruc, Guérin the older, Caillaud, de Foignard, Goguet, Lepinay, Sauvaget, Baudry, Guérin the younger, Solilhac, Béjarry, de Bruc the younger, Prudhomme, Rejeau, de la Roberie, Rousseau, Bossard the younger and the older son of Auvinet.
 The leader of the Catholic and Royal Army, Jean-Nicolas Stofflet, who did not arrive at Nantes until 18 February, refused to sign the treaty, and only eventually did so on 2 May at Saint-Florent-le-Vieil.

-Treaty outcomes
+Aftermath

 The treaty did not bring a complete cessation of hostilities, as several of its signatories took up arms again in the months which followed.
 Charette broke the treaty on 24 June 1795, having recently learned of the death of Louis XVII on 8 June.
 He was pursued by government forces, arrested on 2 March 1796 at Saint-Sulpice-le-Verdon and executed by firing squad at Nantes on 29 March.
 Sapinaud resorted to arms once again in October 1795. but surrendered again in January 1796 at Nantes.
-Stofflet, for his part, rebelled again in January 1796, on the orders of the comte d'Artois, who appointed him lieutenant-general.
+Stofflet, for his part, rebelled again in January 1796, on the orders of the Count of Artois, who appointed him lieutenant-general.
 He was quickly taken and executed at Angers on 25 February 1796.
 Despite these attacks, life in the area previously controlled by the Vendée became more regular in 1796 and 1797.